Weak Password Test Product Manual

 Installation and Setup

-(2) Download and run the installer file for Weak Password Test.
-Review and agree to the License Agreement and then click Install to complete the installation.
-Weak Password Test will be automatically saved to your Desktop.
+- Review and agree to the License Agreement and then click Install to complete the installation.

-(3) Launch Weak Password Test.
-Click Yes if prompted to Allow it to run.
+- Launch Weak Password Test.
+Click Yes if prompted to allow it to run.

-(5) Next, you'll need to enter the details listed below.
+- Next, you'll need to enter the details listed below:

-(6) The test will analyze your Active Directory accounts for weak passwords.
-This process usually takes less than a minute to complete but may take longer depending on your Active Directory and workstation performance.
+- The test will analyze your Active Directory accounts for weak passwords.
+Depending on the size of your Active Directory and workstation performance, this process may take a minute or longer.

 Types of Failure/Vulnerabilities

-The Weak Password Test analyzes your data to look for ten different failure types which can leave your organization vulnerable to an attack, listed below:
+The Weak Password Test analyzes your data to look for ten different failure types which can leave your organization vulnerable to an attack:

 |1) Weak Passwords

-This means the affected account's password matched one of those listed in our Weak Password dictionary (weakpasswords.txt).
+This means the affected account's password matched one of those listed in our Weak Password dictionary.
 These passwords are either very common, easy to guess, or have been made available to attackers because of past data breaches.

 |2) Non-Unique Passwords